 Weiyi Ng and Eliot L. Sherman.
 "In Search of Inspiration: External Mobility and the Emergence of

-The practice of external hiring continues unabated, despite growing evidence that its costs often exceed its returns.
-In view of this, we consider whether external hiring provides value to firms that prior research has not captured: Namely, greater opportunity for intrapreneurship.
-Consistent with studies that emphasize knowledge recombination as a key antecedent of innovation, we theorize that external hires are at greater risk of intrapreneurship than equivalent internal hires.
-We test our intuition via a study of product managers in large technology companies.
-We use machine learning to operationalize intrapreneurship as the semantic similarity between product managers’ description of their work and the founding statements of venture-backed technology entrepreneurs.
-Our identification strategy relies on coarsened exact matching to optimize covariate balance between product managers externally hired—versus internally promoted—into their roles.
-The results of our analysis indicate that externally hired product managers are substantially more intrapreneurial than observably equivalent product managers promoted from within.
-However, and consistent with prior research, we find that external hires have a higher turnover rate, an effect that is amplified for particularly intrapreneurial external hires.
-This suggests that relying on external hires to catalyze intrapreneurship may be a challenging long-term strategy to sustain.
+Recent scholarship has established several ways in which external hiring—versus filling a role with a comparable internal candidate—is detrimental to firms.
+Yet organizational learning theory suggests that external hires benefit firms: By importing knowledge that is unavailable or obscured to insiders, and applying it toward experimentation and risky recombination.
+Accordingly, and consistent with studies of learning-by-hiring and innovation, we predict that external hires are at greater risk of intrapreneurship than internal hires.
+We test this prediction via a study of product managers in large technology companies.
+We use machine learning to operationalize intrapreneurship by comparing product manager job descriptions to the founding statements of venture-backed technology entrepreneurs.
+Our research design employs coarsened exact matching to balance pre-treatment covariates between product managers who arrived at their roles internally versus externally.
+The results of our analysis indicate that externally-hired product managers are substantially more intrapreneurial than observably equivalent internal hires.
+However, we also find that intrapreneurial product managers have a higher turnover rate, an effect that is primarily driven by external hires.
+This suggests that hiring for intrapreneurship may be a difficult strategy to sustain.